huggingface/optimum-habana/examples/README.md

 ### DeepSpeed

-All the PyTorch scripts in this repository work out of the box with DeepSpeed.
+All the PyTorch training scripts in this repository work out of the box with DeepSpeed.
 To launch one of them on _n_ HPUs, use the following command:

 ```bash
 python gaudi_spawn.py \